Mold On Vanilla Beans? Or Vanillin Crystals? How To Tell

 Vanilla beans are grown in tropical regions of the world, such as Madagascar, which means transportation can involve several weeks of shipping.
 During this time, mold will again be able to grow if the conditions on the ship are not set to prevent it.

-Vacuum packing is a common method that producers use to prevent mold growth, but again, this process must be completed correctly in order for it to be effective.
+Vacuum packing is a common method that producers use to prevent mold growth, but again, this process must be completed correctly for it to be effective.
 If mold spores contaminate the vanilla beans before sealing, they can still suffer mold growth.

 Vanilla beans can be saved if they only have a small amount of mold on a few beans and the rest appear to be unaffected.